mxochicale/tools/atom/INSTALLATION_Ubuntu1604x64.md

 ## Grammar
-For spell check using latex, you  have to add the scope name ["text.tex.latex"] to the list of grammars that the spell check package checks.
+* For spell check using latex, you  have to add the scope name ["text.tex.latex"] to the list of grammars that the spell check package checks.
 Such grammar options are into the settings of the spell-check package.
 [How to enable spell checking for another language](https://discuss.atom.io/t/how-to-enable-spell-checking-for-another-language/4895/4)

+* For spell check in html code, you have to add the scope name "text.html.basic". [source](https://atom.io/packages/spell-check)

 ## Locales